Evaluate Your Values To Increase Your Worth

 How can we evaluate our values?

 Look at how you react to various impetuses.
-What do you get passionate about, what do you find yourself talking about when given half a chance?
+What do you get passionate about, and what do you find yourself talking about when given a chance?
 What is the method of disapproval communication you use when confronted with something you dislike or find repulsive?
 What kind of things do you dislike and find repulsive and why?
 All these things and more are used in communication in overt and subtle ways to display our own values.

 Explore your motivations.
 Why do you make certain choices?
 What drives you to get to work and make the most of your time there?
 For what reasons do you work in the sector you work in?
 Our motivations also communicate our inner values and if we make them part of our vocabulary this will build rapport with like-minded people.

 How do our values influence our work?
 So it is considered a luxury and a privilege to work in a sector that fits your values precisely however we usually make concessions based on what we can generally accept.
 This means we have things that we will not accept.
 Our personal values interplay and interfere with our work values and can clash with the values of the business we are in.
 Businesses have consensus values across their sectors that run through society as a whole, identify these and communicate how these affect you.